(This article was first published in Dutch by the Belgian Magazine Knack on July 10, 2021)

 Dyab Abou Jahjah

-The debate over Ihsane Haouach in recent weeks has been much more meaningful than many think.
-I do not want to analyze the reasons that led to her dismissal here.
-What I want to do is explain what woke-Islamism is and how it manifests itself in Europe.
+The debate on Ihsane Haouach in recent weeks has been much more meaningful than many think.
+I do not want to analyse the grounds that led to her sacking here.
+What I do want to do is explain what woke Islamism is and how it manifests itself in Europe.

 Let me be clear about one thing.
-When we talk about Islamists, there are many variations, and in the Arab world, democrats have to remain in dialogue with the most moderate versions in the hope that one day they will evolve into some sort of Muslim democrats.
-For example, what appears to be the case with the Tunisian branch of the Muslim Brotherhood, Annahda Party, which lost elections and peacefully handed over power.
+When we talk about Islamists, there are many variations, and in the Arab world democrats have to remain in dialogue with the most moderate versions in the hope that one day they will evolve into some kind of Muslim democrats.
+This seems to be the case, for example, with the Tunisian branch of the Muslim Brotherhood, the Annahda Party, which lost the elections and transferred power peacefully.

-Yet here in Europe we are further than that.
-Europe should not be complacent with a movement that seeks to place the sovereignty of the people under the umbrella of divine rules.
-Regardless of all demographic evolutions.
+But here in Europe we are beyond that.
+Europe cannot be complacent with a movement that wants to place the sovereignty of the people under the umbrella of divine law.
+No matter what demographic changes are taking place.

-And yet, the Haouach case revealed a serious lack of insight in the debate about the presence of Islam in Europe and about what 'Islamism' is.
-This deficit must be situated within the space between the narrative of 'Islamization, grand replacement or repopulation' on the one hand and that of 'there is nothing wrong, except racism and Islamophobia' on the other.
+And yet the Haouach case revealed a serious deficiency in the debate about the presence of Islam in Europe and about what constitutes "Islamism".
+This deficiency must be situated within the space between the narrative of "Islamisation, great replacement or repopulation" on the one hand and that of "there is nothing wrong, except racism and Islamophobia" on the other.

-Islam, like any religion, is a house with many rooms.
+Islam, like any religion, is a house with many chambers.
 It is therefore misleading to speak in such general terms, whether positive or negative.

 Islamism itself is a general term that includes rival factions of every Islamic orientation.
-But the common denominator is that all Islamists agree that the ultimate goal of politics would be to rule according to the divine principles revealed by God in the Qur'an.
+However, the common denominator is that all Islamists agree that the ultimate goal of politics would be to rule according to the divine principles revealed by God in the Koran.
 Some Islamists want to apply these principles literally, others interpret them according to time and context.

-Islamism, like all other Islamic tendencies, is present among European Muslims.
-I mainly recognize two types of Islamists in Europe.
-The first type is often found in the first or second generation of Muslims.
+Islamism, like all Islamic tendencies, is present among European Muslims.
+I identify mainly two types of Islamists in Europe.
+The first type is often found among first or second generation Muslims.
 They are focused on the Arab and Islamic world.
 They see themselves as a diaspora.
-In Europe, they are often apolitical or only interested in being able to practice their religious rites and develop their activities in relation to their country of origin.
-Among them, you can place the Muslim Brotherhood, but also the supporters of the AKP of Turkish President Recep Tayyip Erdoğan, the Gülenists, Hezbollah supporters, the 'Adl wal Ihssane' supporters and dozens of other tendencies.
+In Europe, they are often apolitical or only interested in being able to practise their religious rites and develop their activities in relation to their country of origin.
+They include the Muslim Brotherhood, but also the supporters of the AKP of Turkish President Recep Tayyip Erdoğan, the Gülenists, supporters of Hezbollah, the supporters of "Adl wal Ihssane" and dozens of other movements.

 The second group are Islamists who are invested in European politics.
 They are often Muslims of the late second or third generation.
-They belong to the same Islamist families, but have less affinity with their countries of origin and more affinity with Europe.
-And even though they sympathize with the cause of their brothers in the countries of origin, their political gaze is inward and not outward.
+They belong to the same Islamist families, but have less affinity with their country of origin and more affinity with Europe.
+And even though they sympathise with the cause of their brothers in the countries of origin, their political outlook is inward and not outward.

 Their struggle is often limited to creating as much space as possible for Islam and Muslims in Europe.
-Most of them today are part of a large network of 'activists' and active people who bring them into contact with ultra-progressive circles who are open to their discourse about reasonable accommodation and 'being themselves'.
-If they have the intellectual depth, they usually articulate their Islamism as a decolonial and emancipatory narrative, contesting modernity through a postmodern lens.
+Today, most of them are part of a large network of "activists" and active people who bring them into contact with ultra-progressive circles open to their discourse on reasonable accommodation and "being themselves".
+If they have the necessary intellectual depth, they usually articulate their Islamism as a decolonial and emancipatory narrative, contesting modernity through a postmodern lens.

-Now, let me be clear about one thing.
-The fact that a large proportion of Islamists now embrace ultra-progressive politics is better than that they embrace jihadist fascism.
+Let me now be clear about one thing.
+It is better that a large proportion of Islamists now embrace ultra-progressive politics than that they embrace jihadist fascism.

-Nevertheless, the attack on modernity and most of its values, including secularism, is carried out in a more refined and efficient manner and within a broad alliance with serious potential to mobilize.
-This strategy is not aimed at creating an Islamic state, but it can lead to a fragmentation of society along identity lines so that everyone can 'be themselves'.
+Nevertheless, the attack on modernity and most of its values, including secularism, is being carried out in a more sophisticated and efficient manner and within a broad alliance with serious mobilisation potential.
+This strategy is not aimed at creating an Islamic state, but may lead to a fragmentation of society along identity lines, so that everyone can "be themselves".

-This new woke Islamism, along with the rest of the extreme progressive movement (often called 'woke'), dreams of an archipelago of 'Safe spaces' that interact in justice and equity.
-It is in this colorful and beautiful utopian painting of society that the toxic nature of European Islamism resides today.
-Along with the other woke trends, the woke neo-Islamists deconstruct 'universalism' in favor of the 'intersectionality' of exceptions.
+This new woke Islamism dreams, along with the rest of the extreme progressive movement (often called "woke"), of an archipelago of "safe spaces" that interact with justice and equity.
+It is in this colourful and beautiful utopian painting of society that the toxic nature of European Islamism today resides.
+Together with the other woke currents, the woke neo-Islamists deconstruct 'universalism' in favour of the 'intersectionality' of exceptions.
 Thus, one day, all exceptions may eventually become the rule.

-When exceptionalism, not universalism, becomes the cornerstone of citizenship, who will then dare to challenge calls for separate tribunals and even separate laws?
+When exceptionalism, not universalism, becomes the cornerstone of citizenship, who will dare to challenge the call for separate courts and even separate laws?